SvOlli/sorbus/doc/jam.rst

    only done if the RDY line is high, or immediately pulled high after the reset line was pulled low (immediately = in the next code line!)

-If core 1 should want to use the RDY line for some reason, this should be implemented using “queue_uart_write” with characters > 0xFF.
+If core running the bus should want to use the RDY line for some reason, this should be implemented using “queue_uart_write” with characters > 0xFF.
 For performance/latency reasons it also does pull RDY low itself as well.